Cyanjiner/PLI/README.md

-# PLI
+# Standard ML compiler

-This is a repository for Programming Language Implementation class at Wesleyan University.
+This is a repository for functional programming language implementation (Standard ML).